-NZ dairy calf meal feeds should contain a coccidiostat which keeps coccidia under control whilst calves are being fed this meal despite, ingesting some coccidian oocysts whilst grazing.
-Cocciostats keep cocci numbers low rather than eliminate infection, so calves can be very susceptible to coccidiosis when meal feeding ceases and cocci numbers multiply.
+New Zealand calf meal (and pellets) should contain a coccidiostat, however this will only keep the number of coccidia parasites low rather than completely eliminating infection.
+In New Zealand conditions calves can be very susceptible to coccidiosis when meal feeding ceases and the parasite numbers rapidly multiply.
 In many cases this coincides with other stressors such as trucking calves to a grazing property, and associated feed and social structure change.

-Be particularly alert for signs of faecal staining or blood especially in calves aged one to five months old, and or on farms with historical issues of calves not thriving after weaning from meal.
-Talk to your vet or look for the Toltrox display at your local clinic.
+Be particularly alert for signs of straining or blood in the faeces, especially in calves aged one to five months old, and/or on farms with historical issues of calves not thriving after weaning from meal.

 Toltrox is available over the counter at your vet clinic, in two convenient sizes 1L (treats 33 calves) and 5L (treats 166 calves) backpacks with drench guns also available.

 To find out more about Toltrox - click here